SUPERCILEX/auto-isa/docs/paper/main.typ

 Thus, we offer normalized plots of captured memory operations to focus on growth rates in addition to the raw plots.

 Based on @total-memory-operations, there does not appear to be a correlation between the number of memory operations in a kernel and the fraction of captured memory operations.
-`sssp` has few memory operations and few idiom replacement opportunities, but `tc` provides a counterexample with the most memory operations and still a small replacement fraction (though perhaps it is an outlier).
+`tc` does provide a counterexample with the most memory operations and still a small replacement fraction, but it is most likely an outlier.
 The other kernels do not show a preference either way.

 #figure(image("idiom-instance-breakdown.svg"), caption: [